 18. Realise your teenager will never be perfect

 We all make mistakes, and no one makes mistakes like a teen.
 However, mistakes are how they learn, and it's only by being irresponsible that they will learn to become more responsible.

 Teaching financial responsibility with GoHenry

 A cornerstone of adult responsibility is knowing how to manage all areas of your financial life, from budgeting and saving to investing and tracking your expenditure.
-GoHenry, the prepaid debit card, helps kids and teens to learn these financial responsibilities by giving them a place to handle their money.
+A GoHenry prepaid debit card for teens helps them to learn these financial responsibilities by giving them a place to handle their money.
 The GoHenry app also comes with Money Missions, where teens can learn more significant financial lessons from understanding credit and debt, stocks, shares, and investing.